 Dude, where’s my stroller?
 We’ve all said this many times.
-Just because you leave your stroller in the correct place does not mean it will still there when you return.
-In fact, I struggle to remember a time that I left my strollers near an attraction and they were in the same position when I came back to them.
+Just because you leave your stroller in the correct place does not mean it will still be there when you return.
+In fact, I struggle to remember a time when I left my strollers near an attraction, and they were in the same position when I came back to them.

-Cast Members are constantly moving them around to accommodate the growing lines, those stroller parkers that aren’t following the rules and the movement of surrounding crowds.
-Some CM’s are lovely and do their best to keep them close by to where they are left.
-On the odd occasion, you will come across a CM that will move your stroller and belongings to the moon if it means they get them out of their way.
+Cast members are constantly moving them around to accommodate the growing lines, those stroller parkers who aren’t following the rules, and the movement of surrounding crowds.
+Some cast members are lovely and do their best to keep them close by to where they are left.
+On the odd occasion, you will come across a cast member who will move your stroller and belongings to the moon if it means they get them out of their way.

 Why are people giving me dirty looks because my children in separate strollers insist on holding hands while we stroll?
 Isn’t it cute?

 Sure, it is cute for a moment, maybe even a photo, but when you and your partner are pushing two strollers, forcing them through crowds side-by-side you become part of the Blocker Family, preventing the flow of traffic by taking twice as much room as you need to in tight spaces.

 For you, it might be cute to look down and see two little hands intertwined, for those around you it becomes a five-foot-wide wall of stroller-pushing through the people.
 Save the inter-stroller hand-holding for the photos so you can move as swiftly and efficiently as possible when pushing strollers through crowded areas.

 Should I bring a stroller for my older child?